stevecrossin/What-Can-I-Cook-Android/README.md

 At the present time, the following features are currently functional in the application

 * The application loads, a splash screen is presented and exits to the main menu which presents dish types to cook.
-* Selecting a dish will navigate to an empty ingredients page, which has awareness of what dish was clicked e.g "What's for Dinner"
+* Selecting a dish will navigate to an ingredients page, which loads both categories and ingredients that are loaded from CSV files.
+Awareness of cuisine type is also present based on user input.
 * Core user interface has been built and views tested for different devices.
+Log activity, intolerance activity has been created.
+CSV files for recipes, ingredients and intolerances is loaded into the database.
+Recipe results back end coding is partially complete.
-Log activity, saved recipes activity exists but no functionality only some layouuts.
+* All database tables have been coded and most core functionality is written. saved recipes activity exists but no functionality exists

-At present, apart from passing basic data from the main menu to the ingredients activity, there is no code functionality.

-The creation of database tables is underway, which will load from 3 CSV files:

-Recipes.csv - will contain recipes that the applicaiton will present to the user, if they have available ingredients to cook it.
-Ingredients.csv - complete - contains nearly 500 ingredients to select from
-Intolerances.csv - complete - contains a variety of dietary preferences and intolerances.
-If the end user selects one of these intolerances, the application will remove the ability to select these ingredients in the ingredients picker.

-Milestone 1 is now complete for this project ahead of schedule.
-Milestone 2 work to create database tables and handle basic functionality is underway.
+Milestone 2 is complete, with Milestone 3 almost complete.
+Code is being written to save intolerances to a users settings, and algorithms are being written to match ingredients selected with recipes to provide appropriate matches.
+Login screen is being coded, which will also enable intolerances to be saved.

 The changelog.txt file has more information on daily progress on this project.